rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide/rke2-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 root:root
 ```

-### 4.1.7 Ensure that the certificate authorities file permissions are set to 644 or more restrictive (Manual)
+### 4.1.7 Ensure that the certificate authorities file permissions are set to 600 or more restrictive (Manual)

 **Result:** pass

 **Remediation:**
 Run the following command to modify the file permissions of the
---client-ca-file chmod 644 <filename\>
+--client-ca-file chmod 600 <filename>

 **Audit Script:** `check_cafile_permissions.sh`